 What is a remote Family Court hearing and how do they work?

-In recent months, due to the coronavirus pandemic, many Family Court hearings have had to move out of their historical buildings to an online world.
+Due to the coronavirus pandemic, many Family Court hearings had to move out of their historical buildings to an online world.

-Family Paralegal, Charlotte Wait, answers some frequently asked questions about remote hearings.
+Family Senior Paralegal, Charlotte Wait, answers some frequently asked questions about remote hearings.

 What is a remote hearing?

 A remote hearing is, put simply, a hearing that takes place using technology, rather than inside a court.
-Participants can attend these virtual hearings in their own homes, via video or telephone call.
+Participants can attend these virtual hearings in their own homes, via video.

 Should all Family Court hearings take place remotely?